 More information on ACH verification services is available from NACHA.

-PO Matching
+PO matching

 Matching vendor invoices against POs allows organizations to ensure that the goods or services they are being billed for have actually been received and are in line with the terms of the agreement.
 This involves tracking POs and linking them to vendor invoices.
 When a vendor invoice is received, the team compares it against the corresponding PO to ensure that the amounts and quantities match up.
 If there are any discrepancies, the team can investigate further before authorizing payment.